Suppressed Intrinsic Curvature Gravity: Theories with non-minimal coupling to gravity

+All terms in the \(A\)-variation are proportional to contractions of \(B^{mn}\) with \(\partial_mA\) or \(\partial_nA\).
+Hence, by the same argument as in subsection~\ref{covform}, the \(A\)-equation is identically trivial:

+Thus, the covariant rewriting by itself does not generate an independent equation selecting the foliation.
+The metric variation is simplified in the same way.
+The additional term which appears from the \(A\)-dependence of the induced metric is again proportional to contractions of \(B^{mn}\) with the normal, and therefore vanishes by \eqref{eq:Bmn_spatial_nonminimal}.
+Thus, we do not need to write the intermediate expression explicitly.
+The final metric equations are

-The result is the following --- in the covariant formalism the equations of motion for the metric are the same as in the usual ADM case.
-This means that this formalism allows us to choose any foliation, and that its equations are invariant under coordinate transformations.
-The fact that eq. (\ref{covb01}) is trivial demonstrates that.
+The result is therefore the following.
+In the covariant formalism the metric equations are the same as in the usual ADM formulation, but the foliation is represented covariantly by the scalar field \(A\).
+Hence, the equations are invariant under coordinate transformations, while the triviality of \eqref{covb01} shows that the covariant rewriting alone does not dynamically select a preferred foliation.

+Finally, all explicit three-dimensional geometrical quantities can be eliminated by rewriting \eqref{anothercouplag} in the spirit of \eqref{pure-scalartensor}.
+Using \(X=g^{ab}\nabla_aA\nabla_bA\), one obtains

+Thus the theory can be written as an exotic scalar-tensor theory without explicit reference to three-dimensional geometrical objects.
+One can then either make the foliation dynamical by adding the multiplier sectors of subsection~\ref{subsec:dynamical-foliation}, with \(S_{\rm base}\) taken to be \eqref{anothercouplag}, or construct the corresponding mimetic version of \eqref{anothercouplag}.